Tax Facts 2021-22

 - Where fuel is provided by the employer for private use in a company car, the percentage used to calculate the car benefit is applied to the benefit multiplier in order to determine the taxable benefit.

 - The benefit is charged without reduction for contributions by the employee, unless all private fuel is paid for (in which case there is no benefit).
-This must be done by 6 July following the end of the tax year, unless the fuel benefit is "payrolled", in which case the deadline is 1 June following the end of the tax year.
+This reimbursement by the employee must be done by 6 July following the end of the tax year, unless the fuel benefit is "payrolled", in which case the deadline is 1 June following the end of the tax year.

 - Where the employer provides the car and the employee provides the fuel, HMRC’s advisory fuel mileage rates can be used to reimburse the cost of fuel used on business journeys.
 Those rates are updated each quarter and published at www.gov.uk/government/publications/advisory-fuel-rates.

-If the private use of a van is restricted to home-to-work travel, there is no tax charge, unlike for company cars.
+If the private use of a van is restricted to home-to-work travel, there is no taxable benefit, unlike for company cars.

-- Loans from a close company to directors or shareholders of the company may also generate a tax charge for the company.
+- Loans from a ‘close’ company (broadly, one under the control of five or fewer shareholders) to its shareholders may also generate a tax charge for the company.

 Tax-free mileage allowances